joao-viterbo-vieira/joao-viterbo-vieira/README.md

 AI and Data Science enthusiast pursuing an MSc in Data Science and Engineering at FEUP.
 Industrial Engineering and Management graduate with a passion for leveraging data-driven solutions and AI technologies to solve complex problems.
 Focused on learning the cutting-edge developments in AI from leading industries, markets, top researchers, and the latest academic papers, through institutions like Stanford, MIT, META, OpenAI, Anthropic, etc.

 ## 🔭 Current Focus
-- AI Advancements: Learning cutting-edge AI from top industries, researchers, and papers, via institutions like Stanford, MIT, META, OpenAI, etc.
+- AI Advancements: Learning cutting-edge AI from top industries, researchers, and papers, via institutions like Stanford, MIT, META, OpenAI, Google etc.
 - AI Applications & Implementation
 - Intelligent Systems Development
 - Data Science & Analytics